sidney-eliot/3d-artists-handbook/content/texture/uv-mapping.md

 Keeping UV shells at 90° angles can also make texturing easier.

 ## Mirroring UVs
-Before UV unwrapping one has 2 choices, applying the mirror and UV unwrapping or UV unwrapping and applying the mirror at export.
+Before UV unwrapping, one has to decide how to proceed with mirrors.
+One can apply mirrors before UV mapping or at the end right before export.

-Applying the mirror at export has the advantage that there's twice as much texture space because the UVs from the left and right are stacked on top of each other, thus allowing to use smaller or fewer textures or to just have a better resolution.
-However, this has its issues, generated textures for example don't look natural because everything perfectly mirrors to the other side
+Applying the mirror at export will double the available texture space for UV mapping, as only the right / left side of the model needs to be mapped and the other side is then stacked on top of those shells at export.
+This then in return means that one can use less or smaller resolution textures, or simply have a better texture resolution.

+There is one mayor issue with mirroring UVs though, both sides will look the same, which can make the textures look less interesting.
+Procedural textures especially stand out in a bad way, when mirrored.

-Applying the mirror before is often needed for specific designs and makes textures look more natural around the midline.
-For example, if one wants some words to be on the back of a jacket, the UVs of left and right can not be stacked, because both sides should have different text.
-So the mirror needs to be applied before UV unwrapping.
+For this reason, applying the mirror beforehand is often needed for specific designs or to make textures look more natural around the midline.
+For example, one wouldn't mirror the UVs of a character's shirt if it has some text on it, or when the character's face has a scar.
+A disadvantage of applying the mirror before UV mapping, is that it's a lot harder to do changes on the model from that point on and making a backup before applying mirrors is essential.

-The best approach is to mix it up.
-Objects that connect at the middle and mirror from left to right should not have stacked UVs, but when the mesh is farther away from the middle, stacked UVs are more ok.
-If the texture budget is tighter, one might still want to mirror all the UVs.
-Another option is to run UV splits around the shoulder joint of a jacket, for example.
-Then one has the center part of the jacket fully on the UV map, but stacks the left and right arm.
-This method however comes with its own set of problems and should only be used if UV space optimization is key.
+The solution is quite simple, one has to mix it up.
+Objects that connect at the middle and mirror from left to right should generally not have stacked UVs, but when the mesh is farther away from the middle, stacked UVs are more ok.
+This obviously depends on the texture map budget and if it's important to have only a few and lower resolution textures, then one should probably mirror as much as possible.
+Another interesting option is to only stack the UVs of parts of the mesh of an object.
+One could run UV splits around the shoulder joint of a jacket, apply the mirror, and then unwrap the center part and the right arm.
+One would then use some stacking tool to stack the UV shells of the left arm onto the right arm.
+(This method however comes with its own set of problems and should only be used if UV space optimization is key.)

+Just don't get too paranoid about mirroring, as when looking at characters in game from normal viewing distances, it's hardly noticeable that the UVs were mirrored, so saving the texture space is mostly the better option.
+And for the film industry, there is absolutely no reason to ever stack UVs.

 >[!tip]
-> It's good practice to try to keep an edge loop running down the center line, even if one doesn't want to mirror the UVs, so one can later on change one's mind on it _(this matters less for hard surface objects and is more important for deformation objects that have complex retopology)_.
+> It's good practice to try to keep an edge loop running down the center line, even if one doesn't want to mirror the UVs, so one can later on change one's mind on it _(this matters less for hard surface objects and is more important for deformation objects that have complex topology)_.

 **Some Helpful Things for Mirroring UVs :**
 - A good workflow is to apply mirrors for all objects and then to stack UVs with tools that search for same UVs and stack them
 - Don't place seams for both sides.
-Either place them before mirroring or symmetrize topology, so both sides have the same seam
+Either place them before mirroring or symmetrize the topology, so both sides have the same seam

 [Video about mirrored UVs](https://www.youtube.com/watch?v=Rmv1Cxb3kb0)